-Summary information including the key fatal injury circumstances (event/exposure, occupation, and industry) and the demographics of workers fatally injured on the job, along with overall counts, are included in a national news release issued annually about a year[1] after the end of the reference period.
-The latest news release for the Census of Fatal Occupational Injuries (CFOI) can be found at the Injuries, Illnesses, and Fatalities (IIF) program homepage.
+Summary information including the key fatal injury circumstances (event/exposure, occupation, and industry) and the demographics of workers fatally injured on the job, along with overall counts, are included in a national news release issued annually, about a year after the end of the reference period.
+1 The latest news release for the Census of Fatal Occupational Injuries (CFOI) can be found at the Injuries, Illnesses, and Fatalities (IIF) program homepage.
 Data are available at the national, state, and metropolitan statistical area (MSA) level.
 More information on the schedule of the data releases can be found on the news release page.

 CFOI provides annual fatal injury counts by case circumstances and worker characteristics in a variety of ways.
-Following is a list of the cross-tabulations that appear on the CFOI homepage and are produced every year.
+Following is a list of the cross-tabulations that appear on the CFOI homepage and are produced every year:

-- · Industry by selected event or exposure - Industry by transportation incident and homicide - · Industry by worker status - Primary and secondary source by major private industry division - · Occupation by event or exposure - Occupation by transportation incident and homicide - Worker characteristics (worker status, gender, age, race or ethnic origin) by event or exposure - · Event or exposure by age - · Event or exposure by major private industry sector
+- Industry by selected event or exposure - Occupation by event or exposure - Worker characteristics (worker status, gender, age, race or ethnic origin) by event or exposure - Event or exposure by major private industry sector

-These tables are available at the CFOI homepage for the latest year of data.
-Also found on the CFOI homepage are the chart package, national fatal injury rates, MSA tables, and special profiles for various topics of interest including homicides and Hispanic or Latino workers.
+Also found on the CFOI homepage are the interactive charts, national fatal injury rates, and MSA tables.
 For more information on methodology for calculating rates or a description of the variables collected and coded for CFOI see the calculation section.
 All of the rates produced by the CFOI program are available online.